HanL1223/JR_Recommender/README.md

 - Basic understanding of cloud computing and cloud services.
 - Familiarity with Google Cloud Platform (GCP) and its services, especially BigQuery.
 - [How to Create a Free Tier Account on GCP](https://www.geeksforgeeks.org/how-to-create-a-free-tier-account-on-gcp/)

+> **Note**: Costs of using GCP services are covered by the training program.
+However, any form of abuse or misuse of the services will result in immediate termination of the account.
+Please thoroughly read the [BigQuery On-demand compute pricing](https://cloud.google.com/bigquery/pricing) before using the service.

 ### SQL